6 Science-Backed Benefits of Pyramid Sets for BIG Results

 Pyramiding (both the classic and Blast Off methods), have the benefit of allowing you to train in multiple rep ranges.

-Training in multiple rep ranges ensures you are hitting your muscles with different sorts of stimuli.
-If you are always training in the same rep range, your body can adjust.
+Training in multiple rep ranges ensures you are hitting your muscles with new stimuli.
+If you are always training in the same rep range, your body will adjust.
 It can become stagnant.

 Plus, it just gets boring training in the same rep range all the time.
 Much more exciting to mix it up!